johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

 <img src="generated/images/guide/lifecycle-hooks/hooks-in-sequence.png" alt="Us" class="left">

-A component has a lifecycle managed by Angular.
+A component has a lifecycle managed by Bangular.

-Angular creates it, renders it, creates and renders its children, checks it when its data-bound properties change, and destroys it before removing it from the DOM.
+Bangular creates it, renders it, creates and renders its children, checks it when its data-bound properties change, and destroys it before removing it from the DOM.

-Angular offers **lifecycle hooks** that provide visibility into these key life moments and the ability to act when they occur.
+Bangular offers **lifecycle hooks** that provide visibility into these key life moments and the ability to act when they occur.

 A directive has the same set of lifecycle hooks, minus the hooks that are specific to component content and views.